 Introduction

-The identification and exploitation of opportunities for international exchange is a phenomenon that is foundational to international entrepreneurship (IE) scholarship yet it remains poorly understood in many respects.
-IE work often implicitly assumes that FMEs are preceded by a series of proactive, rational and deliberately managed strategic decisions with respect to market selection, entry mode, timing, that are made on the basis of objective, systematically gathered information and firm-performance-maximizing objectives (e.g., Oviatt and McDougall, 1994; 2005; Young et al., 1989).
+The identification and exploitation of opportunities for international exchange is a phenomenon is a foundational, but poorly understood facet of international entrepreneurship (IE).
+IE research often implicitly assumes that FMEs are preceded by a series of proactive, rational and deliberately managed strategic decisions with respect to market selection, entry mode, timing, that are made on the basis of objective, systematically gathered information and firm-performance-maximizing objectives (e.g., Oviatt and McDougall, 1994; 2005; Young et al., 1989).

-However, research on this topic also notes the often unplanned, seemingly accidental, or serendipitous nature of internationalization, particularly initial FMEs (e.g., Crick and Spence, 2005; Ellis, 2000; Meyer and Skak, 2002), the lack of a systematic or strategic approach in market selection processes (e.g., Kalinic, Sarasvathy, & Forza, 2014), and inconsistencies between decision-makers’ attitudes toward firm internationalization and actual internationalization behavior (Ibeh, 2003; Baum, Schwens, and Kabst, 2014).
-Further, recent research investigating the outcome of internationalization processes initiated by first-time internationalizers has found

-that internationalization may be more successful when it is improvised and opportunistic rather than carefully planned and scripted (Bingham, 2009; Kuemmerle, 2005).
+However, research also notes the often unplanned, seemingly accidental, or serendipitous nature of internationalization, particularly initial FMEs (e.g., Crick and Spence, 2005; Ellis, 2000; Meyer and Skak, 2002), the lack of a systematic or strategic approach in market selection processes (e.g., Kalinic, Sarasvathy, & Forza, 2014), and inconsistencies between decision-makers’ attitudes toward firm internationalization and actual internationalization behavior (Ibeh, 2003; Baum, Schwens, and Kabst, 2014).
+Recent research investigating the outcome of internationalization processes initiated by first-time internationalizers shows that internationalization may be more successful when it is improvised and opportunistic rather than carefully planned and scripted (Bingham, 2009; Kuemmerle, 2005).
 Yet, our understanding of unplanned and in particular serendipitous FMEs is limited.
-Consistent with prior research (Dew, 2009; Hohenthal et al., 2003), we use the term serendipitous to denote FMEs that occur as the result of an opportunity recognition process that is sparked through a chance event in which the entrepreneur has no preexisting internationalization intent, and that is retrospectively qualified as positive.
+Consistent with prior research (Dew, 2009; Hohenthal et al., 2003), we use the term serendipitous to denote FMEs that occur as the result of an opportunity recognition process that is sparked through a chance event in which the entrepreneur (or their management team) has no preexisting intent to internationalize, but, once internationalization occurs, retrospectively qualifies the act as positive.

-IOR has been equated with the initiation of international sales (Di Gregorio et al.,; 2008) and has been examined from a variety of perspectives, such as social networks (Coviello and Munro, 1997; Coviello, 2006; Ellis, 2011), industry, resources, and capabilities views (Oviatt and McDougall, 2005; Chandra et al., 2009). the broader research on opportunity recognition (e.g. Shane and Venkataraman, 2000; Shepherd et al, 2007) there is an implicit understanding that IOR is a cognitive process.
-However, most normative IE theorizing (e.g. Oviatt and McDougall, 1994, 2005) and subsequent empirical research (e.g. Acedo and Florin, 2006; Acedo and Jones, 2007) has tended to assume that internationalization is preceded by a proactive, planned, or intentional search for opportunities, and has focused on capturing cognitive attributes (e.g., tolerance for ambiguity, risk perception) that support such a process, leaving the issue of serendipitous FMEs unexplored.
+IOR has been equated with the initiation of international sales (Di Gregorio et al.,; 2008) and has been examined from a variety of perspectives, such as social networks (Coviello and Munro, 1997; Coviello, 2006; Ellis, 2011), industry, resources, and capabilities views (Oviatt and McDougall, 2005; Chandra et al., 2009).
+Like the broader research on opportunity recognition (e.g. Shane and Venkataraman, 2000; Shepherd et al, 2007), there is an implicit understanding that IOR is a cognitive process.
+However, most normative IE theorizing (e.g. Oviatt and McDougall, 1994, 2005) and subsequent empirical research (e.g. Acedo and Florin, 2006; Acedo and Jones, 2007) assumes that internationalization is preceded by a proactive, planned, or intentional search for opportunities, and has focused on capturing cognitive attributes (e.g., tolerance for ambiguity, risk perception) that support such a process.
+The issue of serendipitous FMEs, however, remains largely unexplored.
 Further, this stream of research has mostly taken a cross-sectional approach utilizing surveys aimed at capturing individual traits and has not explored in detail the evolution of the cognitive processes involved in FMEs over time.

-Preliminary research on serendipitous internationalization (Crick and Spence, 2005; Kalinic et al., 2014; Merrilees et al., 1998; Meyer and Skak, 2002) suggests that a focus on individual decision makers and their information-processing capabilities is especially relevant for serendipitous FMEs.
+Preliminary research on serendipitous internationalization suggests that a focus on individual decision makers and their information-processing capabilities is especially relevant for serendipitous FMEs (Crick and Spence, 2005; Kalinic et al., 2014; Merrilees et al., 1998; Meyer and Skak, 2002).
 For example, Meyer and Skak (2002) argue that serendipitous FMEs in Central and Eastern Europe (CEE) can only be explained by managers’ opportunity recognition abilities, and more specifically their interpretations of the local economic environment.
 However, research on serendipitous FMEs is in its infancy, and the exact nature of the cognitive processes involved in initial serendipitous FMEs is unclear, as is our understanding of the evolution of these processes over time as entrepreneurs enter new markets.
-Understanding such processes would not only provide a more complete perspective on FMEs, including FMEs that are typically relegated to the category of “happy accidents” or “luck”, but also on IOR as it unfolds over time.
+Understanding such processes not only provide a more complete perspective on FMEs, including FMEs that are typically relegated to the category of “happy accidents” or “luck”, but also on IOR as it unfolds over time.
+Our guiding question is, what are the cognitive determinants of serendipitous FME’s?